-Deferred tax is recognized in respect of temporary differences between the carrying amounts of assets and liabilities in the Consolidated Financial Statements and the corresponding amounts used for taxation purpose.
+Deferred tax is recognized in respect of temporary differences between the carrying amounts of assets and liabilities in the financial statements and the corresponding amounts used for taxation purpose.

 Deferred tax liabilities are generally recognized for all taxable temporary differences.